Mumbai court declares IPS officer Param Bir Singh `proclaimed offender' in extortion case | Law-Order

 Singh is facing an extortion case in Thane too.

-He was shunted out from the post of Mumbai police commissioner in March 2021 after Waze was arrested in the case of the SUV with explosives found near industrialist Mukesh Ambani's south Mumbai residence and the death of Thane businessman Mansukh Hiran.
+The IPS officer was shunted out from the post of Mumbai police commissioner in March 2021 after Waze was arrested in the case of the SUV with explosives found near industrialist Mukesh Ambani's south Mumbai residence `Antilia' and the subsequent death of Thane businessman Mansukh Hiran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)